-Ubud is regarded as the cultural centre of Bali, and is the epicentre of all the arts and crafts activity in the nearby villages.
+Ubud is regarded as the cultural center of Bali, and is the epicenter of all the arts and crafts activity in the nearby villages.
 It is rich with beautiful temples, tranquil gardens, and a general feeling of peace and wellbeing.
 There are many museums and galleries for the art lover to explore, and botanical gardens for a relaxed wanderer to unwind in.
 Cruising at a leisurely pace through the streets on a bicycle is the best way to explore the hidden treasures of Ubud.

 Cycling Through the Paradise Island

-Our Bali bike tour, Bali Paradise Ride begins in beautiful Ubud with a chance to discover what this artistic centre has to offer.
+Our Bali bike tour, Bali Paradise Ride begins in beautiful Ubud with a chance to discover what this artistic center has to offer.
 Then, we venture outside the village and into the hills and down to the coast.
 Enjoy a ride along some of the most breath-taking beaches you can imagine, while stopping to admire stately ancient temples along the way.
 Have you ever seen a volcanic black sand beach, or visited an 11th century temple perched on the rim of an active caldera?
 Our tours will take you through the most other-worldly scenery of Bali, where you will gasp at the wonders of nature and truly feel like a guest in the land of the gods.